ejedev/TwitchCommand/README.md

 # Creating the program.
 ### Coming soon: a builder.
 Making the program is quite simple.
-- Change the NICK value on line 10 to your Twitch username.
+- Change the NICK value on line 12 to your Twitch username.
-- Change the PASS value on line 11 to your OAuth password (acquire it here: https://twitchapps.com/tmi/)
+- Change the PASS value on line 13 to your OAuth password (acquire it here: https://twitchapps.com/tmi/)
-- Change the CHAN value on line 12 to a desired channel to listen in.
+- Change the CHAN value on line 14 to a desired channel to listen in.
 It's recommended to use your personal twitch chat as a streamer may ban an account they see posting odd messages and commands.
+- Change CLIENT_ID value on line 22 to an Imgur api client id.
+This is only necessary if you want to use the `screen` command.

 # Upcoming features
 - More modules (password recovery coming soon.)